smmckay/quex-mirror/doc/source/02-syntax/patterns/re-character-sets.rst

 it is advisable to use ``\P{ID_Start}``, ``\P{ID_Continue}``, ``\P{Hex_Digit}``, ``\P{White_Space}``, and ``\G{Nd}``.

-Character sets do not relate to state machines such as patterns do.
-Nevertheless, they might be defined and expanded in ``define`` sections the same way as regular expressions.
+Character sets can be defined and expanded in ``define`` sections the same way as regular expressions.
 Character set operations may then be applied to sequentially described complex set descriptions.
 The available operations correspond to those of *algebra of sets* :cite:`Quine1969set` and are listed in table :ref:`table:character-set-operations`.